 BOX 2.
-PROCUREMENT PERFORMANCE MODEL 21
+PROCUREMENT PERFORMANCE MODEL25

-META level Assessment of the government's overall procurement strategy
+Assessment of the governments' overall procurement strategy

-- 1) Does government have an overall procurement strategy and/or policy? - 2) Do government policies promote and/or safeguard fair competition? - 3) Are procurement policies and practices in line with (international) good practice standards?
-4) Is the performance of the several procurement functions/units in the different stages of the procurement process benchmarked against each other? - 5) Are prices/qualities obtained by the several procurement functions/units compared as to highlight competitive results or improved value for money? - 6) Is there detailed documentation in the nature of procurement regulations is available in the Government?
+- 1) Does the government have an overall procurement strategy and/or policy? - 2) Do the government policies promote and/or safeguard fair competition? - 3) Are procurement policies and practices in line with (international) good practice standards? - 4) Is the performance of the several procurement functions/units in the different stages of the procurement process benchmarked against each other? - 5) Are prices/qualities obtained by the several procurement functions/units compared as to highlight competitive results or improved value for money? - 6) Is there detailed documentation in the nature of procurement regulations is available in the government?

-MACRO level - Assessment of a specific organization or department's procurement function/unit:
+Assessment of a specific organization or department's procurement function/unit: